Liz-n-w/Liz-n-w/README.md

-- 👋 Hi, I’m Liz
+- 👋 Hi,
-- 🌱 I’m currently learning AI and Cloud
+- 🌱 I’m currently learning AI and sharpening my data skills
 - 💞️ I’m looking to collaborate on ...learning more about AI and the coming changes
 - ⚡ Fun fact ...I dont believe in specializtion,yet